REcube: REthink, REvive, REuse

 ESCO: construction methods

-- Analyze typical pathologies of reinforced concrete structures and their mitigation measure.
+- Analyze typical pathologies of reinforced concrete structures and their mitigation measures.

 ESCO: examine the conditions of buildings ESCO: inspect concrete structures - Understand the role of sensors in the monitoring and the analysis of existing structures.